Enema equipment for enemas to clean your colon

 - The end of the enema tip is about the width of an average ballpoint pen casing and only 7cm

 - (2 3/4 inches) long.
 The vaginal douche is the longer of the two tips and has a slight kink in it.

 - This is for vaginal use only and should not be inserted in the anus.
-Will last for years with
+Suited for anal hygiene and

 This piece uses hand pump action to get the water in.
 It is good if you want to do an enema in the ocean for example.
 You have a good control over the amount that you put in as you only do it one pump at a time.
 The drawback is that you have to be careful that it is always submerged so you do not pump air into your system.

 This soft rubber douche has a firm plastic tapered nozzle for ease of insertion.

 - Easy to use and control the amount of water flow.
 Easily washable in warm water.
 Safe to use with all lubricants.
 Great for travelling.
 224 ml liquid capacity.
 Small, portable and durable.
 No assembly required.
 Dimensions 15 x 8 x 8 cm.

 - Comes with detailed nstructions.